1997 Half Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Mass / Weight: 11.34 grams and Diameter: 30.61 millimeters Edge: Reeded Designer: Gilroy Roberts/Frank Gasparro Composition: 75% Copper, 25% Nickel for circulation strikes, maintaining the specifications established when silver was eliminated from the series in 1971.

-Edge: Reeded specifications include 150 precisely cut reeds around the circumference, providing both security features and tactile identification characteristics that distinguish half dollars from other denominations.
+Edge: Reeded, with 150 precisely cut reeds around the circumference.
+This provides both security and tactile identification — half dollars are immediately distinguishable from quarters or dollars by size and edge feel alone.

 1997 Half Dollar Mintage & Survival Chart